Effective Water Usage Strategies for Indoor Farming

 Hydroponic System – Nutrient Film Technique

 At Viemose DGS, we utilize the Nutrient Film Technique (NFT) in our indoor farming systems.
-Water conservation in a hydroponic system utilizing the Nutrient Film Technique involves implementing various strategies such as:
+Water usage in a hydroponic system utilizing the Nutrient Film Technique involves implementing various strategies such as:

 Precision irrigation, water recycling and filtration, optimizing nutrient solution concentration, proper plant selection, and extensive monitoring and optimization.
 Below we will explain each strategy and its advantages: